TharaniRajan/Jenkins-Docker/docs/Node_AmazonEks.md

   [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/) <br/>
   [Kubernetes CLI](https://kubernetes.io/docs/tasks/tools/install-kubectl/) <br/>

-  Make sure that you have Amazon Eks is ready.
+  Make sure that you have kubernetes wiht Amazon Eks is ready to use.If not,use the previous document to Setup.

  # Mongo with Amazon Eks